Sailing in Svalbard; Whalers Footsteps

 Day 4: Center of the Dutch whaling industry: Smeerenburg

-As we sail further north we come across the island of AmsterdamØya, where we can get a good insight into 17th-century whaling.
-Here you will find Smeerenburg, a former settlement of Dutch whalers that grew into the centre of Dutch whaling in the period from 1617 – 1646.
+Set sail for the island of AmsterdamØya, known for its 17th century whaling history.
 The settlement consisted of warehouses, homes and a blacksmith shop.
 Horseshoe-shaped ovens were used to boil the blubber of the whales, extract oil which was used for soap and fuel for lamps.
-Today, little can be seen of the activities that took place 400 years ago.
-Remains of blubber ovens, tombs and houses can still be found here and there.
+Today, little can be seen of the activities that took place 400 years ago with some remains of blubber ovens, tombs and houses.

 Day 5: The Zeeuwsche uitkijck & ‘Spitse bergen’

-Today we plan a shore excursion near Ytre NorkskØya where we hopefully can land at the’ Zeeuwsche Uitkijck.
-Here in 1617, whalers from Zeeland built a blubber cookery and were able to keep a good lookout over the sea for whales from the highest point of the island.
+Today there is a planned shore excursion near Ytre NorkskØya.
+In 1617, whalers from Zeeland built a blubber cookery and were able to keep a good lookout over the sea for whales from the highest point of the island.
 On the coast remains of the blubber furnaces and the graves of Dutch whalers can still be found, very well preserved in the frozen subsoil.

 Day 6: The glaciers of the Kongsfjord and Krossfjord

-The next morning we sail to the beautiful Kongfjord and Krossfjord where we will be greeted by the towering face of the “14th July” glacier.
-Bearded seals often lie to rest on the broken ice floes, and near the glacier, we may find breeding colonies of black-billed guillemots, kittiwakes and puffins.
+Sail to the beautiful Kongfjord and Krossfjord where Noorderlicht will be greeted by the towering face of the “14th July” glacier.
+Bearded seals often lie to rest on the broken ice floes, and near the glacier, along with breeding colonies of black-billed guillemots, kittiwakes and puffins.

-These fjords in particular feature the historical heritage of the English.
+These majestic Norwegian fjords feature the historical heritage of the English.
 The English obtained the right to hunt south of the Magdalenafjord and the Dutch were granted control over the northwestern corner of Spitsbergen.

 Day 7/8 : Ghost Town in Soviet-style: Barentsburg

-In the next few days we will turn south and make our way back to the Isfjord if possible making a stop in the sheltered and beautiful bay of St. Johnsfjord.
-Depending on the availability of a berth in Barentsburg, we will sail towards the Russian mining settlement where we will arrive towards the end of the afternoon.
-After an adventurous journey in the unspoilt nature of Spitsbergen, you will have the opportunity to move freely without the supervision of a guide with a rifle, as is necessary for most of Spitsbergen.
+In the next few days Noorderlicht will turn south and make her way back to the Isfjord, making a stop in the sheltered and beautiful bay of St. Johnsfjord.
+Depending on the availability of a berth in Barentsburg, sail towards the Russian mining settlement and after an adventurous journey in the unspoilt nature of Spitsbergen, you will have the opportunity to move freely without the supervision of a guide with a rifle, as is necessary for most of Spitsbergen.

 Day 9: Dutch coal mine Rijpsburg

-In the morning we take a short walk through Barentsburg where the expedition leader will show you the sights of the mining town.
-When everyone is safely back on board, we leave for Borebukta.
-We will try to get as close as possible to the northwestern end to get a look at the steep glacier front of the Borebreen.
-We then continue to the west side of the bay, close to the Nansenbreen, where we will anchor for the night.
+In the morning you can take a short walk through Barentsburg where the expedition leader will show you the sights of the mining town.
+When everyone is safely back on board, Noorderlicht will set her sails and leave for Borebukta.

 After breakfast, it’s time for one last stop at the historic mining settlement of Cape Bohemanflya before our sail back to Longyearbyen.